luisluis8414/raydar/docs/metadata_format.md

 # Metadata File Format

 ## Overview

-The metadata file contains camera and frame information used by the PixelToVoxel library.
+The metadata file contains camera and frame information used by the movement_detection library.
 It should be provided as a JSON file containing an array of frame metadata objects.

 ## Format Specification